jethrokuan/blog/content/posts/self_tracking_in_plain_text.md

     if there were two entries on the same day, one for `water:300ml` and the other `water:600ml`, track would report `water:900ml`.

-For example, this is what I see running `track query water` on my 5 days of log entries.
+This is what I see running `track query water` on my 5 days of log entries.

 ```text
 ~ on  master [!]